Smoking marijuana is not as bad for your lungs as cigarettes. But it still poses some minor health risks.

 THC acts as a bronchodilator in asthmatic patients when delivered in aerosol form.
 In basic terms, a bronchodilator is a compound causing expansion of the airways.
 This increases airflow to the lungs, thereby improving their functioning.

-A large cohort study found that marijuana smokers showed better lung capacity than non-smokers.
+A large 2012 study found that marijuana smokers showed better lung capacity than non-smokers.
 Researchers suggested that this could be from taking big hits, thus stretching the capacity of the lungs.

 These studies show that marijuana has potential as something that improves, rather than impairs lung health.